The neuronal cell-specific proteome

 The function of the brain, defined as the central nervous system, is to receive, process and execute the coordinated higher functions of perception, motion and cognition that signify human life.
 Retina is an extension of the CNS responsible specifically for vision.
 The cellular components of the underlying and highly complex network of transmitted signals include neurons and supportive glial cells.

-Transcriptome analysis shows that 76% (n=15297) of all human proteins (n=20162) are detected in neuronal cells and 3795 of these genes show an elevated expression in any neuronal cells compared to other cell type groups.
-In-depth analysis of the elevated genes in neuronal cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of neuronal cells: exitatory neurons, inhibitory neurons, cone photoreceptor cells, rod photoreceptor cells, bipolar cells and horizontal cells.
+Transcriptome analysis shows that 67% (n=13603) of all human proteins (n=20162) are detected in neuronal cells and 2445 of these genes show an elevated expression in any neuronal cells compared to other cell type groups.
+In-depth analysis of the elevated genes in neuronal cells using scRNA-seq and antibody-based protein profiling allowed us to visualize the expression patterns of these proteins in the following types of neuronal cells: Brain exitatory neurons, Brain inhibitory neurons, Retinal amacrine cells, Retinal horizontal cells, Retinal ganglion cells, Retinal bipolar cells, Rod photoreceptor cells, Cone photoreceptor cells and other Brain neurons.

 The neuronal cell transcriptome